National Average New Car Insurance Cost in 2026

 3. Industry-Wide Premium Increases

-Insurance companies have raised rates 5%–15% entering 2026 due to:
+Insurance companies have raised rates 5%–15% entering 2026 due to:- Inflation in auto parts and labor

 - Supply chain delays